ananayaarya258-prog/-Windows-Registry-Forensics-Analysis/README.md

 Why It Matters in Investigation:
 These artifacts identify files and locations accessed through Open/Save dialogs, even when files are no longer present on the system.

-🔍 Artifact 14: LastVisited Dialog MRUs
+🔍 Artifact: LastVisited Dialog MRUs

 Registry Path: